mollybeach/polliwog/README.md

 ## [Find Minimum in Rotated Sorted Array](https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/) #153

         Pattern: Binary Search Pattern
-        Problem: Suppose an array of length n sorted in ascending order is rotated between 1 and n times.
+        ❓: Suppose an array of length n sorted in ascending order is rotated between 1 & n times.
 For example, the array nums = [0,1,2,4,5,6,7] might become:
         [4,5,6,7,0,1,2] if it was rotated 4 times.
         [0,1,2,4,5,6,7] if it was rotated 7 times.
         Notice that rotating an array [a[0], a[1], a[2], ..., a[n-1]] 1 time results in the array [a[n-1], a[0], a[1], a[2], ..., a[n-2]].
         Given the sorted rotated array nums of unique elements, return the minimum element of this array.
-        Example: Input: nums = [3,4,5,1,2], Output: 1
+        🐣: Input: nums = [3,4,5,1,2], Output: 1

         🐢 Solution: 🔨 Brute Force  ⏰: O(N) 🪐: O(1)
         🐇 Solution:  Binary Search Pattern ⏰: O(logN) 🪐: O(1)